uwplse/Casper/README.md

     To run the tool:
         $ ./bin/run.sh [input-file] [output-file]

-    To help you get started.
-We have added two simple benchmarks under /bin/benchmarks.
+    To help you get started, we have added two simple benchmarks under /bin/benchmarks.
 In some cases the synthesizer may run for a very long time or require a significant amount of memory.
 Casper is currently under development and we are rolling out new features and bug fixes frequently.
 If you experience any difficulties, contact us through our mailing-list